QPL 2023

 Presentations

-Authors of accepted proceedings and non-proceedings submissions will be invited to give a long or short talk, depending on the quality and maturity of the submission.
+Authors of accepted proceedings and non-proceedings submissions will be invited to give a talk.
 Authors of accepted poster submissions will be invited to present their work at the poster session.
-Authors of accepted programming tool submissions will be invited to live demo their tool to conference attendees, at the same time as the poster session.
+Authors of accepted programming tool submissions will be invited to live demo their tool to conference attendees.

 Conference Proceedings